bitfocus/companion-module-adder-xdip/companion/HELP.md

-# Companion Module Adder XDIP
+# Adder XDIP

 This module allows you to control an [Adder XDIP](https://www.adder.com/en/kvm-solutions/adderlink-xdip) receiver on your local network.

 ## Receiver Setup

-Before receivers can be controlled by Companion, the ‘Enable Remote Control’ option must be checked within the Advanced page of each receiver’s configuration.
+Before receivers can be controlled by Companion, the ‘Enable Remote Control’ option must be checked within the Advanced page of each Receiver’s configuration.
 The XDIP unit must have firmware version v1.05 or above. _Note:_ XDIP firmware version v1.06 has a bug which prevents the 'Enable Remote Control' option from being saved.

 ## Module Setup